-If you want to know what is ISO in photography, you are in the right place.
-Understanding what is ISO as a beginner photographer is fundamental since it’s one of the most important camera settings.
+Understanding what ISO is as a beginner photographer, is key since it’s one of the most important camera settings.
 Together with aperture and shutter speed, it affects the exposure, and it can dramatically change the final look of your pictures.

-But ISO also has the side effect of introducing grain (noise) in your image.
+But ISO also has the drawback of introducing digital noise (grain) into your images.
 We’ll see how this works in this article and how to avoid it.

 What Does ISO Stand for in Photography?